matschieu/webnav/README.md

 # To display some debug information on the page
 debug = false

+# Define the default language in which the application is displayed
+application.default.language = en

 # Application information
 # Will be displayed at least in the tab title
 application.name = M-WEBNAV